hubdiga-debug/FFFM_Portfolio/README.md

 ####  In Model 2, applying the regression to a well-diversified portfolio caused the \(R^{2}\) to rise sharply and the SMB factor to become statistically significant .
 This confirms that the Fama-French model is fundamentally engineered to capture cross-sectional risk premiums across broader asset classes rather than isolating the returns of individual stocks.

-## So What?
-(Risk Relevance)

-This two-stage workflow mirrors a real judgment call risk teams make constantly: how much confidence to place in a factor exposure estimate depends on *what it was estimated on*.
-A single-position factor loading carries more estimation uncertainty than the same loading estimated on a diversified book — which matters directly for how confidently a risk team can act on a single name's factor exposure versus a portfolio-level one.

 ## How to Run